 A crisis of any kind triggers our primitive mind, our fight, flight, or freeze reaction.
 This is the part of our brain that we share with almost all living creatures.
 We don’t think about it.
 It is a natural reaction.
 For example, we hear an unexpected noise, and we jump or freeze.
 We don’t think about it.
 It just happens.
 You must learn about your own fears and confront them.
 Are you caught up in this type of fear mentality?
 You can change it.
 Let’s show you how to do it.
 There are some common-sense steps you can follow to do this.

 1. Acknowledge Your Fear

 Fear triggers your fight, flight, or freeze reaction.
-The Sympathetic Nervous (SN) system automatically takes charge when we are fearful or in danger.
+The Sympathetic Nervous (SN) system automatically takes charge when we are in danger.
 This is a default setting of the nervous system.
 This is a natural part of our primitive monkey brain.
 The SN system increases blood flow to muscles by shutting down blood flow to the skin and intestines.

 The brain responds to the increased adrenalin and a host of other powerful enzymes by shutting off the brain’s higher thinking centers.
 That’s the problem.
 With the SN in control, you might be stronger and able to move quickly, but it’s reactionary.
 You lose your ability to use the higher thinking center.

 So acknowledge the fear, but don’t give into it.
 Yes, it is a scary situation, but resolve not to act in a fearful, selfish, self-serving way.
-When you are fearful, say to yourself, “I will not give in to fear, I will follow common-sense advice, preserve and protect the interests of the weakest.”
+When you are fearful, say to yourself, “I will not give in to fear.
+I will follow common-sense advice, preserve and protect the interests of the weakest.”
 To survive living in a disaster movie requires emotional equilibrium to make cogent decisions.

 Fear upsets this balance.
 Acknowledge what is going on.
 Take practical steps to handle your fear.
 We’ll talk about this in a moment.